How Apple's already building its future AR universe, headset or not

 If a set of layers on top of our world are going to be a part of our future, then everyone needs to be able to see them.
 Shared AR worlds are a relatively new thing: Google demoed its first multiplayer AR apps a month ago at its own developer conference, and Apple's multiplayer support in ARKit 2 does similar things.

 My first hands-on experience of multiplayer AR in iOS 12 was really impressive, although holding an iPad upright for a long time can get tiring.
 Same-room gaming in a real space feels completely fascinating, but this also opens up collaborative projects or persistent virtual objects that many people could visit and interact with.
 For now, it's Lego kits on tables that blend physical pieces and virtual ones.
-Think shared augmented-reality site-specific theater pieces like William Gibson dreamed of years ago.
-Or, the next wave of holograms in classrooms.
-Or, experimental art projects, like Google's group AR doodle app that's already here.
+Think shared augmented-reality site-specific theater pieces of the kind that William Gibson dreamed of years ago.
+Or the next wave of holograms in classrooms.
+Or experimental art projects, such as Google's group AR doodle app that's already live.

 Object detection, with pop-up info